The Great Hebrew Name-Game.

 Yehovah is undoubtedly the same as the Chaldean Yahve and vedic Yahvah…

-Yet there was also still more from Strong’s about ‘Yah’:
+Finally, let’s note there was one more entry from Strong’s about ‘Yah’:

 Yah: the name of the God of Israel